gschool-blue-ocean/admissions-hub/README.md

 -Allow for more instructors to be added
 -Set up the user name at the top right to be dynamic -Move all the styling to css docs

+## Client Requests:

+App is used for everything admissions why

+Cleaning up, and general bug fixes

+Priorities:

+- Glitches and Errors
+- Different Test Framework
+- New Features
+  -'CSSing'

+Specific issues: live coding aspect glitches out sometimes, can be delayed Resume Interview / Launch new interview issues

+Would like to move away from cypress, use a different testing framework

+Forgot password functionality
+Profile Page
+New Instructor Page